luolearning/luoshu_kit/README.md

 ## Usage

-LuoshuKit works as a plug-in.
-Simply inject it into an existing model.
+LuoshuKit is a plug-in.
+It can be injected into any existing model.

 Install: